 If the originating node is advertising an OSPFv2 Router Address TLV [RFC3630] or an OSPFv3 Router IPv6 Address TLV [RFC5329], then that value is set in the Router Address field of the Prefix Originator Sub-TLV.
-When the orignating node is not advertising such an address, implementations MAY support mechanisms to determine a reachable address belonging to the originating node to set in the Router Address field.
-Such mechanisms are outside the scope of this document.
+When the originating node is not advertising such an address, implementations MAY support mechanisms to determine a reachable address (e.g., advertised with the N-flag set [RFC7684] or N-bit set [RFC8362] and either matching the OSPF Router ID or the highest IP address) belonging to the originating node to set in the Router Address field.